 There is nothing more traditionally Japanese than feeling tatami mats under your feet, or the wood along the super clean and beautiful halls that connect different parts of the house.
 It is like staying in a Ryokan, but the Yamamoto family will make you feel as welcome as if you were visiting old friends.

 Your body will thank you after resting in the simple but nice and cozy living room, then relaxing inside the Ofuro (traditional bath) with healthy volcanic water, and finally sleeping like a baby in an authentic, super comfy, smooth Futon.

 It is just a matter of staying calm while resting on the Tatami and closing your eyes.
 Pay attention to the music of nature around you.
 The beautiful song of the birds, the relaxing buzzing of the insects, the cracking sound of wood being cut by the neighbors, a dog barking in the distance, the light sound of the wind filtering through the trees and bushes.

 I have to confess that I woke up around 4 am and had to stand up to record the hypnotizing and heartwarming melody of sunrise.
 The perfect symphony of nature announcing a new day.
 It was impossible not to feel deeply happy and grateful for a special moment like that.

-At the moment you get out of the car at Yamaboushi Farm you start perceiving the fresh aroma of nature.
-Wet soil, clean air, and a big variety of trees and flowers, all at the same time, welcoming you in the most subtle, but kind way.
+The moment you get out of the car at Yamaboushi Farm you start perceiving the fresh aroma of nature.
+Wet soil, clean air, and a big variety of trees and flowers, all at the same time, welcome you in the most subtle, but kind way.

 It is not just the aroma of the surroundings.
-The house has a unique smell – a balanced mixture between wood, plants, tatami, and cleanliness.
-Enhancing even more the delicious aroma of food when dinnertime is close.
+The house has a unique smell – a balanced mixture between wood, plants, tatami, and cleanliness, further enhancing the delicious aroma of food when dinnertime is close.